We draw compensation for short-time work for our employees.

 Reduction of accrued overtime

-Under the COVID-19 regulations on unemployment insurance (ALV), employees will no longer have to reduce their accrued overtime before they can benefit from compensation for short-time work.
-This will apply until 31 March 2022.
+Under the COVID-19 regulations on unemployment insurance (ALV), employees had to reduce their accrued overtime before they could benefit from compensation for short-time work.
+This does not apply anymore since April 1st, 2022.
 As before, the statutory social security contributions will be paid in full, i.e. for 100% of the salary or hours worked.